 The McFlurry ice cream was launched in 2000.

-McDonald’s UK profits stagnated from the turn of the century amidst increasing concerns about the negative health effects of fast food.
+McDonald’s profits stagnated from the turn of the century amidst increasing concerns about the negative health effects of fast food.
 Sales fell every year between 2000 and 2005.
 The chain responded by launching fresh fruit and organic milk in 2003, and toasted deli sandwiches from 2005.
 Porridge, bagels and freshly ground coffee were added to the breakfast menu from 2004.

-25 unprofitable stores were closed in 2006 and the company began to refurbish its outlets.
+25 unprofitable restaurants were closed in 2006 and the company began to refurbish its outlets.
 The rise of coffee chains such as Starbucks and Costa had made outlets seem dated: new furniture, subdued lighting and wifi were introduced.
 That year Steve Easterbrook was appointed as CEO of McDonald’s UK.

 McDonald’s converted its delivery lorries to run entirely on biodiesel made from oil discarded from restaurant fryers from 2007.